Handling SDP Renegotiation in WebRTC Without Dropping Streams

 FAQ

-Is an ICE restart required for adding or removing tracks?
-No. ICE restarts (iceRestart: true) are strictly for network path recovery.
-Standard track renegotiation uses incremental SDP updates that preserve the existing ICE transport.
+Is an ICE restart required to add or remove a track?
+No. iceRestart: true is strictly for recovering a failed network path.
+Standard track renegotiation applies incremental SDP updates over the existing ICE transport and DTLS session with no media interruption.